J. Geeta Reddy

 Jetti Geeta Reddy (born 1947) is an Indian gynecologist and politician of the Indian National Congress.
 She served as member of the Telangana Legislative Assembly representing the Zahirabad constituency of Sangareddy district from 2014 to 2018.
 She is the working president of Telangana Pradesh Congress Committee since July 2021.

 Reddy has been a minister in the cabinets of various governments.
 She was also leader of the INC in the legislative assembly during the government of Konijeti Rosaiah.

 Early life

 Geeta Reddy is the daughter of Eshwari Bai, a former Member of the Legislative Assembly (MLA) and President of the Republican Party of India.
 She studied medicine at Osmania Medical College, Hyderabad and became a Member of the Royal College of Obstetricians and Gynaecologists, London in 1989.

-Career

-Reddy worked as a gynaecologist.
-She lived in Australia from 1971 to 1977, in London from 1977 to 1980 and in Saudi Arabia from 1980 to 1982.
-She then returned to India.